 Create a Child Dimension with Values Collected Automatically

 In this example, a "Product Subcategory" Dimension is created with a parent of "Product Category".
-While a SQL-based Data Source is specifically is used to fetch Dimension values, the process described below can be used for any SQL or Plug-in Data Source.
+While a SQL-based Data Source is specifically is used to fetch Dimension Values, the process described below can be used for any SQL or Plug-in Data Source.

 The key to defining a Child Dimension is the additional requirement of obtaining the Parent Dimension's Key Value when fetching or creating your Dimension Values.
-The Parent Dimension's Key Value must match the key value defined for the Parent Dimension, not the Display Value.
+The Parent Dimension's Key Value must match the key value defined for its Parent Dimension, not the Display Value.

 1. Access Content > Dimensions